psychoinformatics-de/studyforrest-www/content/pages/mod_angio.rst

   <http://www.nature.com/articles/sdata20143>`_.
 Scientific Data, 1.

-The sample image below is a low-resolution demo of the actual angiographies in the dataset.  `More information on this image type
+The sample image below is a low-resolution demo of the actual angiographies in the dataset.
+For more information on this image type see `Wikipedia
 <http://en.wikipedia.org/wiki/Magnetic_resonance_angiography>`_.

 .. raw:: html